MediaComem/comem-webdev/subjects/masrad-bootstrap-practice/README.md

 * Form
 * Grid System

-> To complete this exercise, you'll need to look up in the documentation how to use:
+> To complete this practice, you'll need to look up in the documentation how to use:
 * [Labels][labels]
 * [Alerts][alert]
 * [Button groups][btn-group]